openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 oc cancel-build blog-django-py-5
 ```

-You will see output indicating that the build has been cancelled.
+You will see output indicating that the build has been canceled.

 ```
 build.build.openshift.io/blog-django-py-5 marked for cancellation, waiting to be cancelled